Every garden needs some elements that are constant so evergreen shrubs should be added to any planting scheme.

 9. Evergreen shrubs for scented flowers

-Do not consider only the visual appeal of evergreen shrubs, but also bear in mind the wonderful scents that they can add to a garden planting scheme.
+Though this is one of the prettiest evergreen plants, do not consider only the visual appeal of evergreen shrubs, but also bear in mind the wonderful scents that they can add to a garden planting scheme.

 To create an outdoor area that has appeal through the seasons as well as a sensory garden full of scents, texture and colors to appeal to all of the senses, then add in some flowering evergreens.